-The Presidents Club of Dayton has announced that Phillip L. Parker, CAE, CCE is the 66th recipient of the region’s 2016 Citizen Legion of Honor Award.
-The award, given every year since 1951, is the oldest and most continuous recognition of community volunteer service in the Dayton region.
+The Presidents Club of Dayton has announced that Lieutenant General (retired) Richard V. "Dick" Reynolds will be the 70th recipient of the region’s 2021 Citizen Legion of Honor award.
+The award, given every year since 1951 (2020 COVID exception), is the oldest, most continuous and prestigious recognition of volunteer servant leadership in the Dayton region.

 General Reynolds served our military in the United States Air Force for thirty-four years of active duty, retiring as Vice Commander, Air Force Materiel Command, Wright-Patterson Air Force Base.
 He had an illustrious career beginning as a 1971 graduate of the United States Air Force Academy, and along with his family, served with distinction in assignments and on Air Force installations across the United States.

 Upon retirement, General Reynolds, his wife Joani, and daughters Brittany and Tori, settled in the Dayton area and have led active lives in our community.
 Dick took his love of education, flight, military service, and history and continued leadership as a volunteer in many community programs and projects.

 He served as a principal fundraiser for WPAFB Fisher House II and the Dayton Department of Veterans Affairs Medical Center Fisher House.
 He is also Past President and Board Chair of the Air Force Museum Foundation, Inc., a responsibility that included raising over $39 million for construction of the National Museum of the United States Air Force 4th major building at WPAFB near the community of Riverside.